School on a Boat

 Climate Crises

 Our innovative project combines 10 land-based and 4 boat-based classrooms serving hard-to-reach areas.
 The boats act as both transport and floating schools, adapting to severe flooding.
 We follow a government-accredited national curriculum, enabling students to transition to formal education.
-With 14 trained teachers and 12 community-led management committees, we ensure quality education and local oversight.
-This groundbreaking initiative ensures that even in the face of rising waters, education remains accessible and uninterrupted.
+When rising waters isolate communities, your Zakat ensures learning doesn’t stop; it finds a way through.

 How You Can Help